Dictionary » Positive Words » Reclaim – Meaning, Definition, Synonyms and Antonyms

 • It combines the prefix re- meaning “again” and clamare meaning “to shout.”

-• Over time, the meaning shifted to include “calling back” or “taking back” something.
+• Over time, the meaning broadened to include “calling back” or “taking back” something.

 Example Sentences